awsdocs/aws-security-hub-user-guide/doc_source/controls-findings-create-update.md

 ## Rules for updating control findings<a name="securityhub-standards-results-updating"></a>

 A subsequent check against a given rule might generate a new result\.
-For example, the status of "Avoid the use of the root account" could change from `FAILED` to `PASSED`\.
+For example, the status of "Avoid the use of the root user" could change from `FAILED` to `PASSED`\.
 In that case, a new finding is generated that contains the most recent result\.

 If a subsequent check against a given rule generates a result that is identical to the current result, the existing finding is updated\.
 No new finding is generated\.